dbcollection/dbcollection/APIs/lua/DOCUMENTATION.md

 The data loading API is class composed by some fields containing information about the dataset and some methods to retrieve data.

-Loading a dataset using [dbcollection.manager.load()](#db.manager.load) returns an instantiation of the `DatasetLoader` class which contains information about the selected dataset and methods to easily extract data from the metadata file.
+Loading a dataset using [dbcollection.load()](#db.load) returns an instantiation of the `DatasetLoader` class.
+It contains information about the selected dataset (name, task, set splits, directory of the data files stored in disk, etc.) and methods to easily extract data from the metadata file.

 The information of the dataset is stored as attributes of the class: